-When you or your loved one becomes disabled, the world changes around you.
-This post focuses on different disability technology that can help you overcome your disability.
-Or at least live more easily.
+When you or a loved one becomes disabled, the world changes around you.
+This post focuses on disability technology that has been developed to make your life easier.

-Most of the larger (read: expensive) disability technology you can procure will help you get the device covered by insurance.
+Most of the fancier (read: expensive) pieces of disability technology out there are typically covered by insurance, or at least some of it will be.
 I’m no expert on this topic, but I play one on TV.

 The disability technology in this section below are things I have tried and found helpful in one way or another.
 I will update this list with new tech I get to demo or purchase.